VisLab/EEG-Spindles/README.md

 # EEG-Spindles
-Toolbox for detecting alpha and sleep spindles in EEG
+Spindler Toolbox for detecting alpha and sleep spindles in EEG

-### EEG-Annotate is freely available under the GNU General Public License.
+### Spindler is freely available under the GNU General Public License.
 Please cite the following publication if using:
 > Spindler: Spatiotemporal adaptive matching pursuit
 > for EEG-based spindle detection